Simone Boisecq

-Simone Boisecq (April 7, 1922 - August 6, 2012) was an Algerian-born French sculptor who worked in Algiers and Paris.
-Her work has been described a synthesis between abstraction and figuration.
+Simone Boisecq (April 7, 1922 - August 6, 2012) was a French sculptor who worked in Algiers and Paris.
+Her work has been described as a synthesis between abstraction and figuration.

 Early life and education

 Boisecq was born in Algiers to Émile Boisecq and Suzanne Deferre on April 7, 1922.
 Her father was from Brittany, Vannes, and had moved to Algiers in 1920.
 He was a liberal Catholic who worked as a military administrator and supported the cultural and national causes of the Bretons.
 Additionally, he supported the Romani people, Kabyles, Arabs, and Indigenous peoples of the Americas.
 He held an interest in primitive art (such as Breton art), collected works of African art, as well as made art himself and wrote poetry.

 Boisecq's mother, Suzanne Deferre (b.
 1898 in Izmir), was raised in a convent orphanage.
 She made her living giving piano lessons in Constantinople, and moved to Algiers in 1920.
 She began working in administration where she met her future husband whom she married in 1921.
 After the birth of Simone Boisecq the following year, she left her job in administration and resumed teaching piano.
 The Boisecq family lived west of Algiers in the La Consolation neighborhood.

 In 1929, Simone was presented with the gift of a Dogon sculpture from her father that had been purchased at the Chartres market.

 As a student at the Lycée Delacroix (now the Lycée Aroudj & Kheiredine Barbarous) she began reading the works of Paul Claudel and André Gide.
 Three years later, in 1937, she attending drawing classes with Henri Laitier, and took sculpture classes at the Beaux Arts in Algiers, receiving her bachelors degree in 1940.
-The following year she studies aesthetics and philosopy at the University of Algiers.
+The following year she studies aesthetics and philosophy at the University of Algiers.